panda-re/panda_studio/DEPLOYMENT.md

 ## 3. Set up PANDA Studio

-The PANDA Agent container must be built separately with the command
+The PANDA Agent container must be built separately with the command.
+Note that you may need to use `sudo` if you get permission errors.

 `make docker_agent`

-Additionally, a temporary folder must be created to allow PANDA Studio to communicate with the ephemeral agent containers `mkdir /tmp/panda-studio`
+Additionally, a temporary folder must be created to allow PANDA Studio to communicate with the ephemeral agent containers

+`mkdir /tmp/panda-studio`

 ## 4. Configuration

-Copy the file `.env.test` to `.env` and change the environment variables to your liking.
+Copy the file `.env.example` to `.env` and change the environment variables to your liking.

+`cp .env.example .env`

+### List of Environment Variables

 | Variable           | Description                                                    |
 | ------------------ | -------------------------------------------------------------- |